Reliability

 Overview

-Automation Service The Service Level Agreement (SLA) for Bizagi Automation Services is 99.95% by default.
-For customers consuming more than 500 BPUs per month, the SLA is 99.99%.
+For Customers consuming more than 500 BPUs per month, the SLA in the Production environment is 99.99%.
 Customers consuming less than 500 BPUs have the option to extend their SLA to 99.99%, at an additional cost, by purchasing the Enhanced Availability service for the Production environment.
-That is, our availability and connectivity guarantee is at least 99.95% or 99.99%.
-Automation Service uses a set of technologies that reduce service interruptions through redundant, fault-tolerant or fail-safe components.
-Reliability is one of the three main pillars offered by Automation Service, as described at Automation Service overview.
+That is, our default SLA offers 99.95% and it can be enhanced to 99.99%. using a set of technologies that reduce service interruptions through redundant, fault-tolerant or fail-safe components.

 Cloud technology